 Good news!
 You don’t need to do Performance Appraisals anymore as they are antiquated and no one else is doing them.
 Right?

-Performance Appraisals as they used to be may be a thing of the past but that doesn’t mean you can stop appraising performance.
+Performance Appraisals as they used to be may be a thing of the past.
+However, that doesn’t mean you can stop appraising performance.

-The headlines that you’ve read came as a big relief to so many of our clients because:
+Various news headlines that people read came as a big relief to so many of our clients because:

-- They really hadn’t ever seen what the business was getting in return for all of the time performance appraisals took up.
+- They really hadn’t ever seen what the business was getting out of the time invested in appraisals.

-- Their employees seemed to dread the entire process as much as the managers and everyone did it because they knew that it was something they were supposed to do.
+- Their employees seemed to dread the entire process as much as the managers.
+Everyone completed the process because they knew that it was something they were supposed to do.
+No one really got anything out of them.

 - They took the time to set 12 month objectives and a development plan that resulted in nothing really happening for 10 months and then a mad scramble in the last 2 months of the year whilst everyone tried to do everything they said they would.

-- Then, you drag them through the process and everyone just gets back to normal until you repeat the whole thing in 12 months’ time.
+- Then, having dragged everyone through the process, people just go back to doing what they’ve always done.
+Then you repeat the whole thing in 12 months’ time.

-That may sound very cynical but it really has been the reality for so many people I’ve spoken to.
+That may sound very cynical but it really has been the reality for so many people we’ve spoken to.
+In this blog post we’ll look at the following areas:

 1. What’s Really Going On with Performance Appraisals?

 The stories about the large companies who did away with performance appraisals weren’t wrong.
-That annual painful process described above is, and absolutely should be, a thing of the past.
-However, there’s been some misinterpretation.
+That painful, annual process described above should absolutely be a thing of the past.
+This is what some companies stopped doing.
+However, the headlines did not give a true picture of what was happening in relation to performance appraisal in the companies that were no longer conducting annual reviews.

-Businesses may have done away with the traditional performance appraisals but this is really only where there was already a strong culture of good people management and feedback.
+Businesses may have done away with the traditional performance appraisals but this was really only where there was already a strong culture of good people management and feedback.
+What was never reported was that many of the organisations who ditched formal performance appraisals, subsequently ended up re-introducing some form of process.

 2. What’s Gone from Performance Appraisals?